The Dawn of Everything: Academic reception

+The book was awarded the J.I.
+Staley Prize for exceptional scholarship by the School for Advanced Research.
+Morris W. Foster, President of SAR, stated that ‘The Staley Prize honors work that redefines how we understand humanity.
+The Dawn of Everything does exactly that.’

 Numerous anthropologists and archaeologists praised the book's ambition and synthesis of recent archaeological evidence.
 The book was praised by professional anthropologists and archaeologists for challenging traditional narratives of history with depth and rigor.
 In Anthropology Today, social anthropologist Luiz Costa compared its scope and importance to classic works by Claude Lévi-Strauss.
 Writing for the New York Journal of Books, anthropologist James H. McDonald suggested that The Dawn of Everything "may well prove to be the most important book of the decade, for it explodes deeply held myths about the inevitability of our social lives dominated by the state".
 Anthropologist Matthew Porges, writing in The Los Angeles Review of Books suggested the book is "provocative, if not necessarily comprehensive", and that its "great value is that it provides a much better point of departure for future explorations of what was actually happening in the past".

 Historians offered mixed assessments, criticizing and praising the book.
 Historian David Priestland argued that Peter Kropotkin had already and more powerfully addressed the sorts of questions that a persuasive case for modern-day anarchism should address, but lauded the authors' historical "myth-busting" and called it "an exhilarating read".
 Historian Walter Scheidel criticized the book for its lack of "materialist perspectives", but also called it "timely and stimulating".
 Historian David A. Bell, responding solely to Graeber and Wengrow's arguments about the Indigenous origins of Enlightenment thought and Jean-Jacques Rousseau, accused the authors of coming "perilously close to scholarly malpractice."

 Justin E. H. Smith suggested "Graeber and Wengrow are to be credited for helping to re-legitimise this necessary component of historical anthropology, which for better or worse is born out of the history of the missions and early modern global commerce."

 Historian Brad Bolman and archaeologist Hannah Moots praised the book and drew comparisons with the work of V. Gordon Childe.